The SCATS Experience

 Code of Conduct

-Please let us know about any dietary needs, such as a vegetarian or diabetic diet.
-If a camper needs to take medication or shots during camp, the medication and written instructions from a physician should be provided.
+Please let us know about any dietary needs, such as vegetarian or diabetic diet.
+If a student needs to take medication or shots during the camp, the medication and written instructions from a physician should be provided.
+If you have any questions about accommodations for your child, don’t hesitate to contact us at email@example.com or by calling (270) 745-6323.